256 apartments, 13 buildings proposed for Bethlehem Township off Route 33

 Stormwater management plans are included with the preliminary layout.

-The Planning Commission will discuss the plan at its Monday, June 26, meeting, starting at 7 p.m.
+The Planning Commission will discuss the plan at its Monday, June 26, meeting, starting at 7 p.m. at the township municipal building, 4225 Easton Ave.
 The meeting will also be available on Zoom.
 The agenda is a draft and subject to change.